Knowledge and know-how—not noise

 “The Art of Advocacy” is a four-week virtual course on best practices in political advocacy applied to the civic sector.
 It’s for students and established leaders who want to up their political game in a nonpartisan way.
 Walk away with what works, doesn’t work, and could work in today’s chaotic environment.

-Subscribe to Kevin’s Substack, “Art of Advocacy”
+Subscribe to Kevin’s Substack

 Real-time observations and interviews with civic leaders.